ikerlan-digital/hackathon/cloud/README.md

  * Install and configure [Grafana](https://grafana.com/) in order to develop on top of it an easy visualization of the incoming data (develop a Grafana ```dashboard```).

+* Make a tunnel in order to be able to access to the web dashboard.

 <p align="center">
   <img width="450" height="351" src="https://github.com/ikerlan2015/hackathon/blob/master/cloud/tunnel.png">